daat2/fitness_club/README.md

 ## Testing
 -----------------------------

-Testing is carried out to verify the responsiveness of the site for end-users.
+Testing is carried out to verify the responsiveness and user friendliness of the site for end-users.
+Test is carried out to ensure no broken links and users can complete their transactions and make seucre purchases.
-The test is based on functional requirements.
+The test is based on functional requirements as detailed in the user stories.

 *Caution* :This test does not verify that webpage has a zero defects but can show it has defects and might not be find all defects. as exhaustive testing is impossible.